oracle-livelabs/oci/oci-apm-helidon/3-monitor-traces/monitor-traces.md

 ### Objectives

-* Modify the pom.xml file in the Helidon application
+* Modify pom.xml file in the Helidon application
-* Modify application.yaml file
+* Edit application.yaml file
-* Rebuild application with APM Tracer configurations
+* Rebuild the application with APM Tracer configurations
 * View traces in the APM Trace Explorer